Christophe Lemaitre: 2010: European champion in 100 m, 200 m, and 4 × 100 m

-2011: World Championships 200 m bronze and 4 x 100m silver
+2011: World Championships 200 m bronze and 4 × 100 m silver

 During the 2011 European Indoor Championships in Paris, Christophe Lemaitre was the fastest during the heats of the 60 m event.
 He also had the fastest time in the semi-finals, but he only finished in third place in the final.

-On June 7, at the first meeting of the Pro Athlé Tour in Montreuil, he broke his own national record with a time of 9.96 s.
-On June 18, he went on to again lower his national record, clocking a time of 9.95 s at the 2011 European Team Championships in Stockholm, Sweden.
-On June 30, he matched his national record with a time of 9.95 s in Lausanne.
-On July 29, he again lowered the French national record at the French National Championships in Albi, with a time of 9.92 s.
-By winning that race in 9.92 s, he became the third fastest sprinter of non-west African descent (after Frankie Fredericks and one hundred ahead of Patrick Johnson).
+On 7 June, at the first meeting of the Pro Athlé Tour in Montreuil, he broke his own national record with a time of 9.96 s.
+On 18 June, he went on to again lower his national record, clocking a time of 9.95 s at the 2011 European Team Championships in Stockholm, Sweden.
+On 30 June, he matched his national record with a time of 9.95 s in Lausanne.
+On 29 July, he again lowered the French national record at the French National Championships in Albi, with a time of 9.92 s.
+By winning that race in 9.92 s, he became the third fastest sprinter of non-west African descent (after Frankie Fredericks and 0.01 s ahead of Patrick Johnson).

 On 30 July, he appeared to break the 200 metres French national record, but it did not count as the wind speed was 2.3 m/s, which was 0.3 m/s over the limit.
 At the 2011 World Championships in Daegu, Lemaitre reached the final of the 100 m event, where he finished fourth.
-On September 3, he won the bronze medal in the 200 m event, with a time of 19.80 s and a wind speed of 0.8 m/s in the final.
-In doing so, he pulverized the previous French national record (20.16 s) that he had shared with Gilles Quénéhervé for 14 months by 0.36 second.
-In that race he became the second-fastest European 200 m sprinter in history after Pietro Mennea.
-On September 4, Lemaitre teamed up with Jimmy Vicaut, Teddy Tinmar and Yannick Lesourd to run a season best of 38.20 s in the 4 x 100 metres relay final, finishing second behind the world record-breaking Jamaican team and thus taking the silver medal.
+On 3 September, he won the bronze medal in the 200 m event, with a time of 19.80 s and a wind speed of 0.8 m/s in the final.
+In doing so, he pulverized the previous French national record (20.16 s) that he had shared with Gilles Quénéhervé for 14 months by 0.36 seconds.
+In that race he became the second-fastest European 200 m sprinter in history after Pietro Mennea and also the first white man to break 10 seconds for 100 metres and 20 seconds for 200 metres.
+On 4 September, Lemaitre teamed up with Jimmy Vicaut, Teddy Tinmar and Yannick Lesourd to run a season best of 38.20 s in the 4 × 100 metres relay final, finishing second behind the world record-breaking Jamaican team and thus taking the silver medal.